 Chlamydia is the most common sexually transmitted infection in the UK.
 It's most common amongst both men and women under the age of 25, although roughly 50% of men and 75% of women show no symptoms of the disease after they are infected.
 Many people who are at risk of this infection are unaware of how dangerous it can be, and how easily it is passed on.
-If left untreated, it can cause serious health and fertility problems, by causing permanent damage to your sexual organs.
+If left untreated, it can potentially cause serious health and fertility problems.

 Working in partnership with

 |Start Your FREE Online Consulation Now||Order Your STI Test Now|

 Chlamydia is a sexually transmitted infection (STI) and is currently the most common type of STI in the UK.
 It is most common amongst young men and women aged from 16 to 25.
 Chlamydia is spread via unprotected sex, including oral, vaginal and anal sex, and can also be spread by sharing sex toys.